-Nearly 100 organisations and practitioners from across the UK came together earlier this month for ‘Common Ground: Culture, Climate and Social Justice’ to launch the Colour Green podcasts and explore the connections between climate breakdown, inequality and social justice – and the role the arts and wider cultural sector can play in recognising and redressing these imbalances.
+Nearly 100 organisations and practitioners from across the UK came together for ‘Common Ground: Culture, Climate and Social Justice’ to launch the Colour Green podcasts and explore the connections between climate breakdown, inequality and social justice – and the role the arts and wider cultural sector can play in recognising and redressing these imbalances.

 It was a packed and provocative day, with a series of talks, in-conversations and performances prompting lively discussions about how the way we eat, inhabit our cities, relate to our local communities, practise self-care, and understand our privilege all play a vital role in the fight for climate justice.
 The main objective of the day: to inspire creative responses to the climate crisis that are inclusive and encompass broader perspectives and experiences of its impacts and legacy.